Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

 Here, $\theta$ is the phase and $\phi$ determines the type of interaction.
 The collective spin operators $S_x$ and $S_y$ are defined as the sum over all $n$ qubits involved in the gate, e.g.,~$S_x=\sum_{i=1}^n X_i$.
 Through the course of this work, we are concerned with two special cases where the MS gate is a non-identity Clifford operation, namely the $XX$- and $YY$-type interactions:

 The inverse gates $\textbf{XX}^\dagger$ and $\textbf{YY}^\dagger$ are obtained with $\theta=-\pi/2$, and due to the negative sign of $\theta$ sometimes referred to as \enquote{Backward} MS gates \cite{Müller2011Simulating}.
 Experimentally speaking, sign changes of $\theta$ are inconvenient since they require frequency changes of the driving field \cite{Müller2011Simulating}.
-This issue can be addressed by exploiting the local unitary equivalence between forward and backward MS gates, as detailed in Appendix \ref{app:BackwardMS}.
+This issue can be addressed by exploiting the local unitary equivalence between forward and backward MS gates, as detailed in the \hyperref[app:BackwardMS]{methods} section.
 However, for the sake of a compact circuit notation, we use both the forward- and backward MS gates for our circuits in this work.

-While the MS gate in Eq.~\eqref{eq:MSGate} is globally defined, we typically do not want all qubits to interact at once.
+While the MS gate in equation~\ref{eq:MSGate} is globally defined, we typically do not want all qubits to interact at once.
 Instead, we need targeted MS gates acting on problem-specific subsets of qubits.
 From an experimental point of view, numerous approaches exist to restrict the MS interaction to subsets of the qubit array \cite{Müller2011Simulating, Martinez_2016, debnath2016demonstration, figgatt2019parallel, grzesiak2020efficient}.
 Alternatively, ions can be effectively decoupled by interspersing global MS gates with single-qubit gates \cite{Nebendahl2009Optimal, Wetering_2021}.
-Through this work, we make use of targeted MS gates, leaving their specific implementation subject to the target platform.
+Through this work, we make use of targeted MS gates, with the assumed experimental realization later outlined in the \hyperref[sec:noise_modelling]{results} section.